sabbir-d/os-config/README.md

 # after redirect to browser login with google account and give access
 ```

-- `if you face any issue while hosting app on firebase use following commands`
+- `any issue while hosting app on firebase use following commands`

 ```bash
 firebase login --reauth